kapazoglou/kapazoglou.github.io/romino/src/ui/display/settings-panel.md

 - Updates on every stepper/toggle edit while panel is open; matrix seg toggles converted vs swept counts

 ## High scores
-- `#settings-clear-highscores` — below lifetime block; tap arms slide-to-confirm; label stays behind thumb; release at full right clears `romino-v2-highscores`; resets on panel close/open
+- `#settings-clear-highscores` — below lifetime block; idle = padded warning-red button; tap → slide thumb; full-right release clears scores and flashes solid warning red with **DELETED**, then resets

 ## Toggle behaviour
 - Edits buffer in a draft while the panel is open; **back** applies all, saves to localStorage, then reloads the page when anything changed